rhomobile/rhomobile-docs/eb/en/edge/api/SimulScan.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description

-<p>Only used if autoImageCapture is enabled.
+Only used if autoImageCapture is enabled.
 Number of incorrect frames that is allowed to pass before the frame counter is reset for automatic image capture.
-This should be between 0 and 20.</p>
+This should be between 0 and 20.
 ####Params
 <p><strong>Default:</strong> 2</p>
 ####Access